-(Diesel only) Illuminates when the ignition is switched ON and switches off as soon as the glow plugs reach their operating temperature, indicating that the engine may be started.
+(Diesel only) Illuminates when the starter switch is turned on and switches off as soon as the glow plugs reach their operating temperature, indicating that the engine may be started.

-Also acts as an Engine Malfunction lamp - it flashes in some error circumstances.
+Also acts as an engine malfunction warning lamp - it flashes in some error circumstances.

-For more information on starting a diesel engine, refer to page 126.
+For more information on starting a diesel engine, refer to 'STARTING A DIESEL ENGINE', page 130.